ArthurSens/just-a-rather-very-intelligent-system/README.md

 ### Development Live Streaming

-* I try to code while live streaming at my [twitch channel](https://www.twitch.tv/arthursens) as often as possible, with the object of engage more people to help me out with this project.
+* I try to code while live streaming at my [twitch channel](https://www.twitch.tv/arthursens) as often as possible, with the objective of engage more people to help me out with this project.
 I can share a little bit of what I know and viewers can give me some directions about what I could possibly be doing wrong.